Human Mesh Modeling for Anny Body: Recovering Human Meshes

 \paragraph{Anny and \OurDataset: modeling diverse body shapes.} We evaluate performance on AGORA, which is the only existing standard benchmark containing children, and report results in Table~\ref{tab:shape}.
-First we train models on BEDLAM with SMPL-X or \emph{Anny}.
+First we train models on BEDLAM with SMPL-X or Anny.
 We see in the first and second rows of Table~\ref{tab:shape} that using the Anny head marginally improves performance, which may be due to the fact that Anny handles children more gracefully.
-Our proposed dataset consists of $800$k synthetic images, designed to contain humans with diverse body shapes, diverse backgrounds and changes in camera intrinsics.
-Training on \emph{Anny-One} instead of BEDLAM (third row) brings substantial gains, in particular when evaluated on children.
+Our proposed dataset consists of $780$k synthetic images, designed to contain humans with diverse body shapes, diverse backgrounds and changes in camera intrinsics.
+Training on Anny-One instead of BEDLAM (third row) brings substantial gains, in particular for children.

-We then consider training directly on AGORA, and compare \emph{Anny} to both SMPL-X+A and SMPL-X. Both SMPL-X+A and \emph{Anny} perform significantly better than SMPL-X, with a moderate advantage for \emph{Anny}.
+We then consider training directly on AGORA, and compare Anny to both SMPL-X+A and SMPL-X. Both SMPL-X+A and Anny perform significantly better than SMPL-X, with a moderate advantage for Anny.
 This is consistent with the fact that they were both designed to handle children.
-Finally, we consider the full-data regime with pretraining on either BEDLAM or \emph{Anny-One}, followed by finetuning on AGORA (last three rows of the table).
-We observe that in this large-scale regime, the combination of \emph{Anny-One} and \emph{Anny} significantly outperforms existing datasets and body models on AGORA.
+Finally, we consider the full-data regime with pretraining on either BEDLAM or Anny-One, followed by finetuning on AGORA (last three rows of the table).
+We observe that in this large-scale regime, the combination of Anny-One and Anny significantly outperforms existing datasets and body models on AGORA.

-\paragraph{Comparison to state-of-the-art methods.} We evaluate Multi-HMR trained with \ours on a large-scale mixture of datasets, including \ours and standard HMR training data (BEDLAM, MS-COCO, MPII), and compare against state-of-the-art multi-person HMR approaches.
-Results on 3DPW, EMDB, Hi4D, and CMU-Toddler (Table~\ref{tab:sota}) show that our model achieves state-of-the-art performance across all benchmarks, consistently outperforming prior methods.
+\paragraph{Comparison to state-of-the-art methods.} We evaluate Multi-HMR trained with \ours on a large-scale mixture of datasets, including \OurDataset and standard HMR training data (BEDLAM, MS-COCO, MPII), and compare against state-of-the-art multi-person HMR approaches.
+Results on 3DPW, EMDB, Hi4D, and CMU-Toddler (Table~\ref{tab:sota} and Figure~\ref{fig:multihmr_anny_smplx_comparison}) show that our model achieves competitive performances across all benchmarks.